Skip to Content

 It has very vibrant apple-green leaves and deep veins and gets white little flowers when it is blooming,

-The Moon valley pilea is also known as a friendship plant.
+The Friendship Plant is also known as a friendship plant.
 Just cut it and share it amongst friends and family to grow.
-It basically signifies that you can grow your friendship along with the plant.
+It signifies that you can grow your friendship along with the plant.

-In my personal opinion, this pilea is pretty easy to care for.
+In my personal opinion, the Friendship Plant is easy to care for.

-One of the best things about the moon valley pilea is that it is pretty much a pest-free plant.
+One of the best things about the Moon Valley Plant is that it is pest-free.
 So you don’t have to worry about your plant dying by catching some insect or pest-related diseases.

 Moon Valley Pilea Care

-To grow a healthy Moon Valley Pilea, you’ll need soil that has good drainage.
+You’ll need good drainage soil to grow a healthy Moon Valley Pilea.
 Water this plant weekly making sure to leave the soil to dry after.
 Place it in an area with moderate to bright light, with a temperature of 68-85 degrees Fahrenheit (20-29 degrees Celsius), and humidity above 50%.
 Fertilize only once a month with a water-soluble fertilizer.

 This plant does not grow well in dry soils, so make sure to keep it well moisturized.

-Direct sunlight might damage the leaves and dry them out, giving them a weak, dried-out appearance.
+Direct sunlight might damage and dry the leaves, giving them a weak, dried-out appearance.

 You should keep rotating the pot slightly after every few days to make sure that all its sides are equally exposed to the sun.

-The ideal place to put a moon valley pilea is next to a window but not directly under sunlight.
+The ideal place to put a moon valley pilea is near a window but not directly under sunlight.

-Water the plant whenever you see that the upper layer of soil is getting too dry but make sure to let the water drain completely so that it does not build up at the bottom of the plant.
+Water the plant whenever you see that the upper layer of soil is getting too dry, but let the water drain completely so that it does not build up at the bottom of the plant.

-The Moon valley likes to stay in moist soil, but it should not be too soggy as that could cause the roots of the plant to rot and die.
+The Moon Valley likes to stay in moist soil, but it should not be too soggy as that could cause the plant’s roots to rot and die.

-You would have to keep a balance between keeping the soil moist and dry to make sure it is exactly how moon valley pilea likes it; otherwise, too much water or too little water might be a cause of your plant wilting sooner than expected.
+You would have to keep a balance between keeping the soil moist and dry to make sure it is exactly how moon valley pilea likes it.

-Many people believe that not giving enough water to plants is the only water-related problem, but they need to realize that overwatering the plant can be equally harmful, if not more, to the health of the plant.
+Many people believe that not giving enough water to plants is the only water-related problem, but they need to realize that overwatering the plant can be equally harmful, if not more, to the plant’s health.

-Keep your moon valley pilea at a moderate temperature that is not too cold and not too warm.
+Keep your moon valley pilea at a moderate temperature that is not too cold or warm.
 Temperatures around 68-85°F/18-29°C are the most suitable for this kind of plant.

 For moon valley pilea care, you should keep your plant away from direct air from the heater or the air conditioner.

-During winters, a moon valley pilea can tolerate temperatures as low as 55°F (13°C) if it has to.
+During winters, a moon valley pilea can tolerate temperatures as low as 55°F (13°C) if necessary.

 Humidity